-The Math Formula question allows students to easily enter complex math as a response, with advanced validation capabilities using math specific scoring methods, in conjunction with our purpose built math engine.
+The Math Formula (Deprecated) question allows students to enter math as a response, with advanced validation capabilities using math specific scoring methods, in conjunction with our purpose built math engine.

 Create a question

 Enter the question stem in the Compose Question area.
 If you want to insert some math in the stimulus, you can use the Math Editor.
 Note that the student will not be able to interact with math entered this way.